JanDeGeest/PyProjectsForLearning/README.md

-# Projects For Learning Python
+# Projects for learning Python
 This section has projects I made during an online Python course.